Pay Your Bill Online

 To make a payment click here.

-To better serve our patients, we have combined the billing services for the following dermatology practices.
-You will receive a single statement for any of our practices.
+To better serve our patients, we have combined billing services for all practices.
+You will receive a single statement for any of our locations.

 - North Sound Dermatology

 Q: Why does it say Reichel on my bank statement?

 Reichel Dermatology Associates is our merchant name and will show on receipts and bank statements.

 Q: Why does the payment address say DBA Reichel Dermatology Associates?

 The DBA (doing business as) is the legal registered name for a business, merely a different name that the business operates under.

 Q: What options do you have to pay my bill?

 The most convenient way to pay your bill is through our online portal, it is secure, and payments will post directly to your account.
 We accept all major credit cards.

 To pay by mail, please mail your check to Silver Falls Dermatology PO BOX 741825 Los Angeles, CA 90074-1825.